kkufieta/CarND-Vehicle-Detection/writeup_template.md

 I actually tried HSV before YCrCb, but that made the performance really bad.
 Then I realized that YUV and YCrCb look quite similar, and the latter finally did the trick!
 The power law compression (`transform_sqrt`) worked very well to avoid detecting shadows and railings.

-Lesson learned: Computer vision is like gold digging to find the magic parameters that solve all your problems.
+Lessons learned: My grid search and initial choice of parameters was useless.
+Computer vision is like gold digging to find the magic parameters that solve all your problems.

 ####3.
 Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).